PrachiPatelCS/report.md/README.md

 1. *In the "New York City weather forecast" section, try replacing `Forecast: detailedForecast` with `Forecast: shortForecast`.
 Then press the blue play button  or use Shift-Return to run your change.
 What happens?*

-     What I observed was that before I plessed the blue play button there was a lot of detailed about the weather information and as soon I pressed the blue button it gave me a dense version or a shorten verion of it with just he important points.
+     What I observed was that before I pleased the blue play button there was a lot of detail about the weather information and as soon I pressed the blue button it gave me a dense version or a shorten verion of it with just the important points.

 1. *Under the scatterplot of temperature vs. name, try replacing `markCircle()` with `markSquare()`.
 Then press the blue play button  or use Shift-Return to run your change.
 What happens?
 How about `markPoint()`?*

-     As soon as we change `markCircle()` with `markSquare()` wee see the point that were circle on the scattered plot have now became into squares.
-As for when  we change it to  `markPoint()` this represents the pixel area of the mark and changes it to default whcih is a circle.
+     As soon as we change `markCircle()` with `markSquare()` we see the point that were circle on the scattered plot have now became into squares.
+As for when  we change it to  `markPoint()` this represents the pixel area of the mark and changes it to default which is a circle.

 1. *Under "Pick a location, see the weather forecast", pick a location on the map.
 Where was the point you picked near?*

-     Looks like I picked a place near "Four Oaks, NC". hNow, the data is howing me the weatherStation’s forecast URL to retrieve the current forecast for Four Oaks, NC.
+     Looks like I picked a place near "Four Oaks, NC".
+Now, the data is showing me the weatherStation’s forecast URL to retrieve the current forecast for Four Oaks, NC.

 1. *The last visualization on this page is a "fancy" weather chart embedded from another notebook.
 Click on the 3 dots next to that chart and choose 'Download PNG'.
 Insert the PNG into your report.*